jewelsofthought/neshama/site/personal/poems/inner_chamber.md

 we become uncontrollable.

 What prevents this healing
-is the placing of our ego
+is the eo that resides
 in this space.
 Invite the Divine to enter.
 Pray for G-d/Holy Spirit/Allah